-The 2 showstopper amenities at the property are the private golf club and the fifth-largest Brunello di Montalcino winery, where it offers guided tours and tasting sessions!
-Also, check out the evening trattoria restaurant with a terrace, the casual Italian ristorante, the cooking school, the cocktail bar, the infinity pool with a poolside bar serving alfresco cuisine, plus the fitness center, the spa, hiking and biking trails, and more.
+The 2 showstopper amenities at the property are the private golf club and the fifth-largest Brunello di Montalcino winery that offers guided tours and tasting sessions!
+Also, check out the evening trattoria restaurant with a terrace, the casual Italian ristorante, the cooking school, the cocktail bar, and the infinity pool with a poolside bar serving alfresco cuisine.
+Plus, stay active with the fitness center, spa, hiking and biking trails, and more.

-This retreat in Tuscany is one of the most glorious properties in Rosewood’s entire portfolio, and standard rooms can be booked for $800 to $2,000 per night.
-On average, standard rooms are available for $1,300 per night.
+This retreat in Tuscany is one of the most glorious properties in Rosewood’s entire portfolio.
+Standard rooms can be booked for $1,000 to $3,000 per night.
+On average, standard rooms are available for $1,700 per night.

 3. Las Ventanas al Paraíso, A Rosewood Resort (San José del Cabo, Mexico)